Trump is threatening to form the Patriot Party. That name has already been used — by ‘hillbilly’ socialists.

 “The South will rise again, only this time with the North and all the oppressed people of the world,” the pamphlet, which was later seized by police in a raid on the group, optimistically predicted.

 The group’s existence was the result of infighting on the left.
 In 1970, it split off from the Young Patriots Organization, or YPO, amid internal disagreement over how to best create a mass movement for disadvantaged White people.
-Both the YPO and Patriot Party targeted “disaffected youth, the chronically unemployed, welfare recipients, recovering drug users, day laborers, blue-collar workers and white ethnic communities,” including newly-arrived Italian, Irish and Polish immigrants, Sonnie and Tracy write.
-They also sought to build solidarity among “dislocated hillbillies” who had left impoverished Appalachian communities for cities like Chicago and Cleveland, but found themselves still struggling to make ends meet.
+Both the YPO and Patriot Party targeted “disaffected youth, the chronically unemployed, welfare recipients, recovering drug users, day laborers, blue-collar workers and white ethnic communities,” including newly arrived Italian, Irish and Polish immigrants, Sonnie and Tracy write.
+They also sought to build solidarity among “dislocated hillbillies” who had left impoverished Appalachian communities for cities such as Chicago and Cleveland, but who found themselves still struggling to make ends meet.

 Though their political aims couldn’t have been more different, these White revolutionaries adopted an aesthetic that wouldn’t be out of place in today’s far-right circles.
 The Patriots “adopted the Confederate flag as a symbol of southern poor people’s revolt against the owning class,” Sonnie and Tracy write, and proudly emblazoned it on denim jackets and berets.
-Sometimes, it appeared alongside “Resurrect John Brown” buttons referencing the legendary 19th century abolitionist.
+Sometimes, it appeared alongside “Resurrect John Brown” buttons referencing the legendary 19th-century abolitionist.

 There was a practical explanation: Confederate flag patches could be cheaply obtained at military surplus stores.
-But the decision to embrace iconography that was also popular with white supremacists raised eyebrows, and led to some wariness from members of the Panthers and the Young Lords.
+But the decision to embrace iconography that was also popular with white supremacists raised eyebrows and led to some wariness from members of the Panthers and the Young Lords.

 Today, even identifying as a “patriot” can carry certain unsavory connotations.
-The Southern Poverty Law Center’s database of hate groups contains more than 50 organizations whose names contain the term, including numerous branches of the white supremacist Patriot Front.
+The Southern Poverty Law Center’s database of hate groups contains more than 50 organizations whose names contain the term, including numerous branches of the white-supremacist Patriot Front.
 But the Patriot Party of the 1970s believed that full racial equality would honor the vision of the founders of the United States, and declared the Constitution to be “groovy.”

 Like many other leftist groups of its era, the Patriot Party was heavily surveilled by J. Edgar Hoover’s FBI.
 For a good portion of its existence, “there were more people watching the group than there were members,” Sonnie and Tracy note.
 Members were frequently arrested on charges of possessing illegal drugs or weapons — like the Panthers, the Patriots emphasized the importance of being armed — and the ensuing legal battles prevented them from focusing on their goal of organizing the working class.
 (In his previous career as an attorney, Fox News correspondent Geraldo Rivera represented the president of the Eugene, Ore., Patriot Party chapter, Charles Armsbury, who was arrested on federal firearms charges.)